Winston-Lu/ESP8266-LED-Shelf/README.md

 An improved version of [this LED shelf by DIY Machines on Youtube](https://www.youtube.com/watch?v=8E0SeycTzHw) to include more features and settings.
 [Link to the original Github repo here](https://github.com/DIY-Machines/DigitalClockSmartShelving)

+[A fork for the ESP32 can be found here.](https://github.com/J-GitHub1/ESP-LED-Shelf) Note that this repository is maintained by a seperate user and uses PlatformIO instead of the Arduino IDE

 # Gallery

 I didnt show the Loop or Rain effect since they suck in picture form.
 They look better in video